What is Memphis Design Style and Why It Is Back

 Miyake Floor Lamp Orange

-But do you know what is Memphis Design Style?
-The Memphis Design Style is a design movement born in the living room of Ettore Sottsass on the evening of December 11, 1980.
+After some introduction, the question still remains: What is the Memphis Design Style?
+The Memphis Design Style is a design movement born in the living room of architect and designer Ettore Sottsass on December 11, 1980.
 Sottsass invited a group of 22 Italian architects and designers to discuss the future of design.
-In common, they disliked the simplicity of Modernism, its use of modest lines, bland shapes, and neutral colors.
+In common, they disliked modernism’s simplicity, its use of modest lines, bland shapes, and neutral colors.

-‘Memphis’ names a contemporary city in Tennessee, USA, and ancient Egypt’s capital city.
-This duality was hand in hand with Memphis Design Style aesthetics that merges the opulence of art deco with the aesthetics of 1950s kitsch and mass-produced pop art objects.
+‘Memphis’ is a contemporary city in Tennessee, USA, and ancient Egypt’s capital.
+This duality goes hand in hand with Memphis Design Style aesthetics, which merges the opulence of art deco with the aesthetics of 1950s kitsch and mass-produced pop art objects.

-After the initial meeting, the Memphis Group gathered again three months later in 1981 to share hundreds of furniture, patterns, textiles, and objects that clash with the balanced proportions of Modernism.
-Therefore, the Memphis Design movement outlined the post-modernist aesthetic.
+After the initial meeting, the Memphis Group gathered again three months later, in 1981, to share hundreds of furniture, patterns, textiles, and objects clashed with modernism’s balanced proportions.
+Therefore, the Memphis Design movement outlined the postmodernist aesthetic.

 Memphis Design Style with furniture designed by Ettore Sottsass, including Ettore Sottsass's bookshelf